-Preheat the oven to 320°F. Bring a kettle or pot of water to a boil.
+- Preheat the oven to 320°F. Bring a kettle or pot of water to a boil.
 Begin by heating the heavy cream in a medium saucepan over medium heat.
 Add the lavender and let this mixture come to a slight simmer along the edges of the pan.
 Do not let the cream boil.

-Add 1/4 cup of sugar to the milk and stir to combine.
+- Add 1/4 cup of sugar to the milk and stir to combine.
 Once bubbles begin to form along the edges, remove the saucepan from the heat.
 Meanwhile, whisk the egg yolks with the remaining sugar and salt in a medium bowl.
 Slowly stream in about 1/4 cup of the heated cream to the egg yolks, whisking vigorously as you do.
 This will temper your eggs and prevent them from turning into scrambled eggs!

-- Then, use a ladle to distribute the batter among 8 ramekins.
+- Then, use a ladle to distribute the batter among 8 (6 oz.) ramekins.
 Place the ramekins in a deep roasting pan and place them in the oven on the second to lowest rack.
 Pour the boiled water from the kettle into the roasting pan until the water reaches halfway up the sides of the ramekins, being careful not to pour any water into the actual ramekins.

-Bake at 320°F for approximately 1 hour, or until the creme brulée is set and the centers only tremble slightly.
+- Bake at 320°F for approximately 1 hour, or until the creme brulée is set and the centers only tremble slightly.
 If after an hour, the creme brulée is not really set, increase the heat to 350°F for another 10 minutes or so, keeping an eye on them.
 Let the creme brulée come to room temperature before covering with plastic wrap and placing the fridge to chill for at least 3 hours (or overnight).

-Before serving, sprinkle a teaspoon or two of granulated sugar over the top of each creme brulée.
+- Before serving, sprinkle a teaspoon or two of granulated sugar over the top of each creme brulée.
 Then use a blow torch to caramelize the sugar, or place under a broiler for a minute, until the top turns crisp and amber, with just a few dark spots.
 Serve immediately